survfate/valo-store-bot/README.md

          - mongo
       restart: unless-stopped
    ```
-2. Start both the mongo and the bot containers in a detach mode with `docker compose up -d`
+2. Start both the MongoDB and the bot containers in detach mode with `docker compose up -d`

 ## Docker deploy option: